-105. Queen Elizabeth II Quay and Kissy Oil terminal as well as the two ferry terminals constitute the port of Freetown.
+105. Mr Speaker, Queen Elizabeth II Quay and Kissy Oil terminal as well as the two ferry terminals constitute the port of Freetown.
 They constitute major logistics hub for Sierra Leone's imports and exports.
-The Queen Elizabeth II Quay comprises a multi-purpose terminal (general cargo), break bulk, containers and bulk and holds 4 berths.
+The Queen Elizabeth II Quay comprises a multipurpose terminal break bulk, containers and bulk and holds 4 berths.
 With the global trend of containerization wherein the bulk of cargo will consist of containers, the current terminal for containers is proving inadequate.

-106. Maritime transportation is in a bad state in Sierra Leone today.
+106. Mr Speaker, maritime transportation is in a bad state in Sierra Leone today.
 The turnaround time for clearing goods at the Port is still high and both freight costs and clearing costs are prohibitively expensive, impacting on the retail cost of goods.
-Some regulatory agencies like the Sierra Leone Maritime Agency (SLMA) have been found to handle their mandate inefficiently and need significant reforms.
+Some regulatory agencies like the Sierra Leone Maritime Agency [SLMA] have been found to handle their mandate inefficiently and need significant reforms.

-107. In the New Direction Government strategic objective for sea port development is to provide a conducive and competitive port facility.
-To this end, the specific policy actions shall include (i) instituting policies and regulations that will help reduce the costs of shipping and clearing goods (ii) reorganising the Maritime Protection Agency to make it more effective (iii) conducting a feasibility study to convert the Nitti sea port used by mining companies into a commercial sea port and (iv) encouraging and promoting private sector development of inland water transportation services for passenger and goods as an alternate mode to road transport.
+107. Mr Speaker, in the New Direction Government strategic objective for sea port development is to provide a conducive and competitive port facility.
+To this end, the specific policy actions shall include [i] instituting policies and regulations that will help reduce the costs of shipping and clearing goods [ii] reorganising the Maritime Protection Agency to make it more effective [iii] conducting a feasibility study to convert the Nitti sea port used by mining companies into a commercial sea port and [iv] encouraging and promoting private sector development of inland water transportation services for passenger and goods as an alternate mode to road transport.